 Pips, Lots, and the Language of Forex

-Before you can size a position or calculate risk, you need to fluency in the basic units of forex: pips, lots, and the math that connects them.
+Before you can size a position or calculate risk, you need fluency in the basic units of forex: pips, lots, and the math that connects them.

 What Is a Pip?

 A pip (percentage in point) is the smallest standard price movement in a currency pair.
 For most pairs, this is the fourth decimal place — 0.0001.
 If EUR/USD moves from 1.0850 to 1.0851, it has moved 1 pip.
+Brokers often quote to five decimal places (pipettes), where the fifth decimal is one-tenth of a pip.

-For JPY pairs (e.g. USD/JPY), a pip is the second decimal place — 0.01.
+For JPY pairs (USD/JPY, EUR/JPY), a pip is the second decimal place — 0.01.
 If USD/JPY moves from 149.50 to 149.51, that is 1 pip.

 What Is a Lot?